KeioRoboticsAssociation/nhk2023_ilias/README.md

 ### issues

-We are using https link in while doing `git clone` from .rosinstall files and this is not recommended.
+We are using https link while doing `git clone` from .rosinstall files and this is not recommended.